rossmoody/productidea/README.md

-# Product ideas website
+# I Need a Product Idea

-Let's do this thing.
+The search engine for product ideas.